 I’m a member of The Church of Jesus Christ of Latter-day Saints and I’m happily married with four great kids and a lot of books.
-My interests (see below for more detail) include books, programming, art, design/typesetting, languages, and genealogy.
+My interests (see below for more detail) include books, programming, writing, art, design/typesetting, languages, and genealogy.
 By day I’m a senior software engineer at the BYU library, comfortably surrounded by millions of books.
-I’m also a grad student at BYU, doing a master’s in computer science.
+I’m also a grad student at BYU, working on a master’s degree in computer science.

 email@example.com.
 It often takes me a while to respond, but I love hearing from people, so don’t hesitate to email me if you have questions or feedback or just want to say hi.